 A proverb is a short saying that expresses a rudimentary truth or practical principle.
 In everyday life, parents hear sayings based on biblical proverbs, but may not be aware of their origins.
-For instance, the old saying, "spare the rod spoil the child," is from Proverbs 29:15.
-Many more originated with the Bible.
+Biblical proverbs can be broken down into different areas and you can use them to help improve your parenting skills.

 Of the Bible proverbs related to parenting, one of the most well-known is Proverbs 22:6, "Train a child in the way he should go, and when he is old he will not turn from it."
+This talks about your responsibility as a parent to lead your child in the right path.
 The way he should go refers to the child's direction in life.
 The thing many people miss is that the word train, in Hebrew, is chanak, which means to dedicate.
 In this context, the parents' role is to train or dedicate the child to the ways of godly wisdom.
 The goal is to raise a child who becomes a mature, responsible adult who loves God and others.

 Proverbs in the Bible is loaded with instruction in godly wisdom.
 If you look at the rest of chapter 22, you find it filled with words of wisdom.
 This is a good place to start in training your child in the ways of the Lord.
 These proverbs make God's ways clear.
 However, when educating your child in these ways, it's more than reading a verse or even memorizing a verse.
 The important thing is about learning how to apply it to everyday life.
 Knowing and applying the truth is how God's principles are instilled.